Rufat Safarov: Arrest and trial (2024–2026)

 The indictment was announced at the court hearing on July 14.
-According to the charges, Safarov took 60,000 manats (about 36,000 US dollars) from Natig Imamverdiyev, who was recognized as the victim, allegedly to sell him six sotkas (0.06 hectares) of land in the Novxanı settlement, a suburb of Baku, but “deceived him.”
+According to the charges, Safarov took 60,000 manats (about 36,000 US dollars) from Natig Imamverdiyev, who was recognized as the victim, allegedly to sell him six sotkas (0.06 hectares) of land in the Novxanı settlement, a suburb of Baku, but "deceived him."
 Imamverdiyev supposedly demanded that Safarov either provide the property or return the money, and came to meet the accused for this purpose, where a conflict involving physical force took place.
-However, Safarov rejected the accusations in court, according to the defendant’s lawyer, Elchin Sadygov.
+However, Safarov rejected the accusations in court, according to the defendant's lawyer, Elchin Sadygov.
 Safarov stated that he was being persecuted for defending citizens whose rights were violated for political and other reasons.
-“Rufat Safarov said that as a result, he himself became one of the 400 political prisoners in the country.
-He recalled that over the past nine years he had been arrested three times and subjected to harassment by government supporters,” the lawyer noted.
+"Rufat Safarov said that as a result, he himself became one of the 400 political prisoners in the country.
+He recalled that over the past nine years he had been arrested three times and subjected to harassment by government supporters," the lawyer noted.
 As for the substance of the charges, Sadygov said that the defendant claimed he had never met the victim before the incident and had only spoken to him over the phone.
-“Safarov pointed out that aside from Imamverdiyev’s testimony, there is no evidence of any transfer of 60,000 manats to my client.
+"Safarov pointed out that aside from Imamverdiyev’s testimony, there is no evidence of any transfer of 60,000 manats to my client.
 Safarov said that Imamverdiyev had repeatedly called him earlier, insisting that the human rights activist sell him his father’s plot of land.
-Safarov emphasized that Imamverdiyev had been ‘specifically instructed’ to create grounds for a dispute,” the lawyer said.
-According to the defense, about 25 years ago, Safarov’s father bought a plot of land in Novkhany with an area of 11 sotkas, and in 2024, due to financial difficulties, the human rights activist’s parents decided to sell part of the land.
+Safarov emphasized that Imamverdiyev had been ‘specifically instructed’ to create grounds for a dispute," the lawyer said.
+According to the defense, about 25 years ago, Safarov's father bought a plot of land in Novkhany with an area of 11 sotkas, and in 2024, due to financial difficulties, the human rights activist's parents decided to sell part of the land.
 Imamverdiyev purchased this portion under a notarized contract.
 However, some time later, Imamverdiyev began demanding that the entire plot be sold to him.
-“According to Safarov, Imamverdiyev was informed that the parents of the human rights activist did not intend to sell the remaining part of the plot.
-Safarov believes that Imamverdiyev insisted on the meeting in order to fabricate evidence against him,” the lawyer said.
+"According to Safarov, Imamverdiyev was informed that the parents of the human rights activist did not intend to sell the remaining part of the plot.
+Safarov believes that Imamverdiyev insisted on the meeting in order to fabricate evidence against him," the lawyer said.

+On 12 June 2026, Safarov was sentenced to eight years in prison on charges of fraud, hooliganism and intentional infliction of bodily harm.